AdaCore/gnatstudio/docs/users_guide/environment.rst

-  it means either that there is a conflict with :file:`~/.local/share/mime/mime.cache`, in which case removing this file solves this conflict, or that you need to install the `shared-mime-info` package on your system.
+  it means either that there is a conflict with :file:`~/.local/share/mime/mime.cache`, in which case removing this file solves this conflict, or that you need to install the :command:`shared-mime-info` package on your system.

 *Non-privileged users cannot start GPS*